GermanoGallicchio/research/SPREO.md

 --

-Multiple comparison addressed through cluster correction.
+Family-wise error rate (multiple-testing inflation of false discoveries) not contained for now because this is very exploratory.
+At a later point, cluster correction can be applied.

 --

 Some participants don't have data for a certain session-block combination.
-They are excluded from the analysis on that session-block combination only.
+They are excluded from the analysis on that session-block combination only. -->

+---